alunodoisgte/prep/admission/README.md

 at SkilStak™.

-> ⛔ Parents will not be allowed to help with any part of the exam including logging the potential student into Gmail.
+> ⛔ Parents will not be allowed to help with any part of the
+> exam including logging the potential student into Gmail.
+Parents
+> must remain in another room or off site during the exam. ***All
+> preparations for the exam must be completed before arriving
+> at SkilStak™***

 ### [⏫ Reading Comprehension](#)